iSarah-alsh/Dog-Breed-Classifier-Deep-Learning/README.md

-# Dog-Breed-Classifier-Deep-Learning
-Convolutional Neural Networks
+# Dog Breed Classifier Deep Learning

 # Project Overview:
 This is Convolutional Neural Networks(CNN) project in the Deep Learning Nanodegree program of Udacity.
 In this project I learned how to develop algorithm that processe real-world images supplied by users and it's could be used as a web or mobile application.
 My algorithm identifies dog image that supplied by user into it's breed, and if the user supply a human image the algorithm identifies the resembling dog breed.